-Giemsa stain is a type of Romanowsky stain, named after Gustav Giemsa, a German chemist who created a dye solution.
-It was primarily designed for the demonstration of malarial parasites in blood smears, but it is also employed in histology for routine examination of blood smear.
+Giemsa stain is a type of Romanowsky stain named after Gustav Giemsa, a German chemist who created a dye solution.
+It was primarily designed for the demonstration of malarial parasites in blood smears, but it is also employed in histology for routine examination of blood smears.

 Principle of Giemsa Stain

-Azure and eosin are acidic dye which variably stains the basic components of the cells like the cytoplasm, granules etc.
+Azure and eosin are acidic dye that variably stains the basic components of the cells like the cytoplasm, granules, etc.

 Methylene blue acts as the basic dye, which stains the acidic components, especially the nucleus of the cell.

 Methanol act as a fixative as well as a cellular stain.
 The fixative does not allow a further change in the cells and makes them adhere to the glass slide.

 Giemsa is the most commonly used stain for staining blood films for malaria diagnosis.
 It is available commercially as a ready-to-use product, but the quality varies according to the source.
 By following simple rules, laboratories can prepare a stock solution of Giemsa stain using Giemsa stain powder, thus ensuring the use of consistent, high-quality stain.